saradada/Wearable-Electronics/README.md

 # WearableElectronicsClass
-example code for Adafruit Flora to use at a wearable electronics class For detailed instructions see https://goo.gl/v6qwQY
+example code for Adafruit Flora to use at a wearable electronics class. \n For detailed instructions see https://goo.gl/v6qwQY